List of Jurassic Park (franchise) characters: Ajay Sidhu

 Ajay Sidhu is an African hunter of Indian descent who is Roland Tembo's friend and hunting partner.
 He accompanies Roland during his attempt to capture the T. rex.
-While he and the InGen team flee from the T. rex to take refuge in a derilict InGen compound in Isla Sorna, the latter enters an elephant grass field, wherein he shouts at them to avoid the place; the team disobeys this warning, after which he follows them in.
+While he and the InGen team flee from the T. rex to take refuge in a derelict InGen compound in Isla Sorna, the latter enters an elephant grass field, wherein he shouts at them to avoid the place; the team disobeys this warning, after which he follows them in.
 The group is then killed by Velociraptors hiding in the grass.
 Ajay's death is not shown on screen, but Roland later confirms it by stating that Ajay "didn't make it".

 Six actors were considered for the role.
 Indian actor M. R. Gopakumar was initially cast as Ajay, but soon had to drop out of the project, because of trouble acquiring a work visa in time for filming.